 Hot tub folliculitis is an infection of the skin around the lower part of the hair shaft (hair follicles).
-It occurs when you come into contact with certain bacteria that live in warm and wet areas.
+It usually occurs when you come into contact with certain bacteria that live in warm and wet areas.

 Causes